in4lio/yupp/doc/python.md

 changed, the macro-expansion phase will be skipped and the previously generated code will be executed directly.

-The macro processor gets various options from configuration files.
-Options for all files of a directory should be specified in [_".yuconfig"_](../eg/.yuconfig) file.
-Whereas individual options for a particular file in [_"file.yuconfig"_](../eg/dict.yuconfig).

 The following example demonstrates how to generate the source code in Python using a dictionary.
 Data collected in this dictionary is used to create a set of functions, which provide access to attributes of a motor.